Quick Start

 Response: { "accessToken": "jwt", "refreshToken": "jwt", "expiresIn": 900 }

-Fetch config matched to the app version.
-Requires Authorization: Bearer {accessToken}.
+Fetch a named config document matched to the app version.
+Both query params are required: key (the document name) and version (the semver for matching).
+Requires a hardware assertion or Authorization: Bearer {accessToken}.

 Response: {